kolkhis/tech-notes/ato/cls/cls-thoughts.md

 to further their own research on specific topics and exchange ideas with others.

+I checked in after the schedule had been determined, so I had to find the board on which they posted which sessions are happening in which rooms.

 ## The Sessions

-I've attened two sessions so far.
+I attended several sessions, some about joining communities, getting more involved with communities, some about content creation and new AI tooling.

-The first one was was a discussion about students **getting into Open Source**.
+The first discussion I attended was was a discussion about students **getting into Open Source**, and the challenges they may face.

 The second was a discussion on leveraging AI to enhance your social media presence to increase engagement and generate content for your users.

+The third was a discussion on content creation.
+This was not specific to tech content, although we did have a popular tech content creator (LearnLinuxTV) who shared his experience in getting into content creation.

+The fourth was a discussion on getting involved with communities and the challenges associated with that process.
+We shared our stories of *wanting* to get involved with communities but being unable to, as well as success stories where we were able to successfully get involved in a community we wanted to be a part of.

+There were a few other discussions around AI tooling and community in general.
+This event is a great way to gain insight into community, both as a member of a community and a community leader.

-All of these discussions are done in a round-table discourse format, allowing everyone to have a voice and participate in the discussion.
+All of these discussions are done in a round-table, discourse format, allowing everyone to have a voice and participate in the discussion.

 ---

+## Drawbacks

-Unfortunately, due to the space limitation, it was necessary that two sessions to be held in the same room.
-I was sitting in the back for both of these discussions and that made it extremely difficult to hear most of the discourse.
+Unfortunately, due to space limitations, it was necessary that two sessions be held in the same room.

-However, what I did hear was valuable.
+If you were sitting towards the back in some of the sessions that were sharing a room, it could be extremely difficult to hear most of the discourse.

+If they could have set up some sort of dividers to isolate the sound from each of the sessions, it could have been much more engaging for those who didn't get a front-row seat.

 ## My Thoughts on the ATO CLS

-The sheer insight of the ideas exchanged here is worth the trip, whether you're local to Raleigh or from somewhere else.
+The sheer insight of the ideas exchanged here is worth the trip, whether you're local to Raleigh or surrounding areas, or from somewhere else.

-Being in a position where you can be part of discussions with long-time industry professionals from RedHat, Google, Apache, and long-term maintainers of big Open Source projects, allows you to bridge the gap between `<you>` and `<them>`.
+Being in a position where you can be part of discussions with long-time industry professionals from RedHat, Google, Apache, and long-term maintainers of big open-source projects, allows you to bridge the gap between `<you>` and `<them>`.

 It reinforces the idea that we are all just people with a passion for technology, innovation, and technological progress.